jaimetur/PhotoMigrator/help/8-google-photos.md

 > Google Photos public API has functional limits with scope and capability restrictions.
 > Unsupported management actions are exposed for CLI/UI compatibility but run as no-op with warning.
 > ⚠️ ** Some operations in PhotoMigrator are intentionally no-op for Google Photos because the public API does not support them.**
+>
+> Effective **2025-04-01**, Google removed the legacy Library API scopes `photoslibrary`, `photoslibrary.readonly`, and `photoslibrary.sharing` for full-library access.
+As a result, PhotoMigrator cannot read a user's full Google Photos library through the official API anymore.
+For full-library export/migration, use **Google Takeout** as source.

 ## How to get Google OAuth credentials
 To use Google Photos modules you need: